Joshua DuBois

 Joshua DuBois (born 1982) is an executive and former government official who served as the head of the Office of Faith Based and Neighborhood Partnerships in the Executive Office of the President of the United States from 2009 to 2013.
 In February 2013 he stepped down to write a book of devotionals based on the ones he sends Obama, start a consulting firm, and become the weekly religion and community solutions columnist for Newsweek and The Daily Beast.
 DuBois has been included among "The Root 100" and Ebony Magazine's "Power 150" lists of the most influential African Americans in the country.
 He also appeared on the cover of Christianity Today magazine as one of the 33 most influential Christian leaders under 33.
 In September 2017 it was announced that DuBois would become a CNN Contributor.

-Early life and education
+Education

 DuBois graduated cum laude from Boston University in 2003 with a bachelor's degree in political science.
 From there, he went on to Princeton University's Woodrow Wilson School of Public and International Affairs, where he earned a master's degree in public affairs in 2005.
 Meanwhile, he worked as an aide to Representative Rush D. Holt, Jr.